-Dr Frank Umbach is an Associate Director of the European Centre for Energy and Resource Security (EUCERS) at King‘s College, London; Research Director and Head of the Programme 'International Energy Security' at the Centre for European Security Strategies (CESS) GmbH, Munich, and Senior Fellow at the U.S. Atlantic Council, Washington D.C.
-He also works as a consultant for the industry, government institutions and international organizations on international energy security, cyber security and protection of energy infrastructures and security policies (i.e. in the Asia-Pacific region.
+Dr. Frank Umbach is Research Director of the European Centre for Energy and Resource Security (EUCERS) at King‘s College, London; and Associate Senior Fellow at the Centre for European Security Strategies (CESS) GmbH, Munich.
+Washington D.C.
+He also works as a international consultant for the industry, government institutions and international organizations on international energy security, cyber security and protection of energy infrastructures and security policies (i.e. in the Asia-Pacific region).

 His expertise is in energy, foreign and security policies in Russia, the Caspian region, Asia-Pacific (i.e. China and Japan), the EU and Germany in the areas of energy (supply) security, energy foreign policy, geopolitical risks, global energy challenges, cyber security of energy infrastructures and maritime security.

-Since 2010, he has also been a member of the new Ukraine 2020 Task Force - an initiative of the US-Ukraine Foundation in Washington and the Pylyp Orlyk Institute for Democracy in Kyiv to support Ukraine's European integration – and on Collective Security in Southwest Asia to 2020, organised by the East-West-Institute in Brussels .
+From 2010-2011, he had also been a member of the new Ukraine 2020 Task Force - an initiative of the US-Ukraine Foundation in Washington and the Pylyp Orlyk Institute for Democracy in Kyiv to support Ukraine's European integration – and on Collective Security in Southwest Asia to 2020, organised by the East-West-Institute in Brussels.

 Dr Umbach was appointed as an official advisor of the (previous) Lithuanian government on international energy security in February 2007 and from 2003-2007 he was co-chair of the European Committee of the Council for Security Co-operation in Asia-Pacific (CSCAP-Europe), the most important regional 'two track diplomacy' institution for security policies in Asia-Pacific.